pnp/teams-dev-samples/samples/bot-sso-openai-personal-assistant/README.md

        ```
        OPENAI_API_KEY=<your-openai-api-key>
        ```

+- If your OpenAI subscription doesn't include GPT-4, change the GPT_MODEL_TO_USE in `env/.env.local` and `env/.env.dev` to gpt-3.5-turbo

 ### Run the app locally
 - From VS Code:
     1. Clone the repo to your local workspace or directly download the source code.